What I Read

 Internet

 I have some basic rules when it comes to reading on the internet.
 I try to read a lot, as quickly as possible, from a large variety of sources.
 I try not to spend too much time each day doing it.
-And I avoid reading “the news” as much as I can.
-The three sources I keep coming back to, particular to my interests, are:
+I avoid reading “the news” as much as I can — it simply doesn't matter as much as everyone seems to think it does.

 Papers